sitepress/website/pages/basics/traversal.html.md

           └── chapter-3.html.haml
 ```

-Its possible to navigate pages via:
+...it is possible to navigate pages via:

 ```ruby
 site = Sitepress::Site.new(root_path: "/my/site")